 Speak to any employer in the industry and two things quickly become clear.
 The first is that spelling and grammar mistakes will damage your prospect enormously.
 That might seem obvious, but so many web designers fall down in this area, even at senior levels, that it’s constantly commented on by recruiters.
 So always get everything checked, double-checked and triple-checked by a reliable friend or colleague.

 Secondly, curating your projects carefully, and only selecting the most impressive work, is all important.
-In the real world, no-one has much time to spend looking at your portfolio, so it needs to be snappy and to-the-point.
+In the real world, no-one has much time to spend looking at your portfolio, so it needs to be snappy and to-the-point (you can save extraneous work in cloud storage).

 Nailing the interview